-- How to Submit: Pitkin County is currently accepting applications from restaurants, gyms/fitness centers, and personal services.
+- How to Submit: Pitkin County is currently accepting applications from restaurants, gyms/fitness centers, personal services, and indoor event venues.
 If a business falls within one of these sector categories, the business can apply to the program by:

 - Ensuring the business has an updated Business Safety Plan (if your business has submitted one between 11/13/2020 and now, this does not apply to your business).

 - Completing the 5 Star Application.
 If applying, ensure that you are taking your time to fully complete the application with as much detail as possible regarding each 5 Star requirement when prompted.
 This will allow for your application to be processed more quickly and therefore, the inspection process will happen more quickly.

 - Application Received: Once a 5 Star application is submitted, our inspection team will ensure that the business has a current and complete Business Safety Plan on file.
 If this is met, the team will move on to the next step.
 If this is not met, the team will reach out to the business asking for updated information.